lwhitelock/ITGlue-Hudu-Migration/README.md

 Password relations are only available from ITGlue when querying the API directly for each password individually.
 Since this will increase the runtime of the script by hours or days potentially we'll be making a script to run at the end which will loop through passwords and update the relations at that time.
 For right now relationships between Passwords and any entity that is not available in the API (Articles, and SSL Certificates) is completely invisbile to this migration script.

 # Release Notes
+## Get-MissingRelations.ps1 added
+This script should be run at the very end, with the Matched* variables existing from the migration, it'll loop through matched Configurations and Assets (Configurations and Flexible Assets in ITGlue) and pull the latest relations

+It will save two variables `$ConfigurationRelationsToCreate` and `$AssetRelationsToCreate` that can be used to build relations in Hudu using the `New-HuduRelation` command

 ## Version 2.x - Well tested but still beta version
 This version of the script brings an interactive migration process, settings will get saved by default to `%APPDATA%\HuduMigration` although they can be moved and then re-imported from a different path after creation.